culrich-ll/SFEventConnector/README.md

     - Choose an app name
     - Enter your email adress
-    - Enable the Ouath Settings
+    - Enable the Oauth Settings
     - Put the following callback URL: http://localhost:3000/token